Martchus/tageditor/README.md

 #### Settings
 Checkout the settings dialog.
 You can:
 - customize which fields the editor shows and in which order
 - change settings regarding the tag processing (ID3 version(s) to be used, preferred character set, usage of padding, ...)
 - set whether unknown/unsupported tags should be ignored/kept or removed
 - set whether ID3v1 and ID3v2 tags should be edited together or separately
 - set the directory used to store temporary files
+- set the desired file layout options (see section "File layout options")
 - and more.

 Settings of the GUI do not affect the CLI.